Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine-AWS/start-here/2-network-architecture/1-overview.md

 Each Combine VPC is configured with at least a pair of `/24` CIDR Blocks.
 It divides these into several groups of subnets:

-- Combine Private Subnets.
-Used to deploy Combine TAP/Endpoint servers and their Load Balancers.
+- _Combine Private Subnets_ - Used to deploy Combine TAP/Endpoint servers and their Load Balancers.
-- Combine Public Subnets.
-Used to deploy Combine TAP Public Load Balancer and the Combine Bastion server.
+- _Combine Public Subnets_ - Used to deploy Combine TAP Public Load Balancer and the Combine Bastion server.
-- Combine Private Firewall Subnets.
-Used to house the Private Combine Firewall (controls egress for Private Subnets).
+- _Combine Private Firewall Subnets_ - Used to house the Private Combine Firewall (controls egress for Private Subnets).
-- Combine Public Firewall Subnets.
-Used to house the Public Combine Firewall (controls egress for Public Subnets).
+- _Combine Public Firewall Subnets_ - Used to house the Public Combine Firewall (controls egress for Public Subnets).

 ### Internal Architecture Diagram